hdlane/benevolence-app-client/README.md

   <img loading="lazy" alt="Benevolence App" src="https://github.com/user-attachments/assets/ef388283-4b4d-41a5-83fb-079928fe3e06" />
 </p>

-# Benevolence App Client
+# Benevolence App

-Benevolence App is a product to care for those that need meals, services, and item donations.
-Don't have a Planning Center account?
+The Benevolence App is a solution that integrates with Planning Center to provide meals, services, and item donations to those in need.
+It was developed in response to the lack of a built-in solution within Planning Center.

+In order to use this solution your organization needs a Planning Center account.
+Don't have one?
 Sign up for a free here: [https://www.planningcenter.com/](https://www.planningcenter.com/)

 ## Features